Turpin75/symfony-4-5/README.md

 # My project
-To Do App with symfony 5
+To do list with symfony 5